Let’s travel back in time to the eve of my 25th birthday.

 A bunch of voices nervously screamed over my head.
 I had tripped on the cobblestone path leading into the party and face-planted into the ground.
 My knees were bleeding.
 My left ankle was already swelling.
 My mouth was full of dirt.
 Had I sprained my goddamn foot?

 “I’m fine!
 Don’t worry!
 It was just a little trip!
 Shouldn’t have worn such high heels!”
 I laughed, a little too loudly.
 I peered out into the crowd.
-A sea of cool LA dykes stared at me like I was a rare bird in a zoo.
+A sea of cool LA dykes stared at me like I was a rare bird trapped behind glass in the LA zoo.
 They all wore loose tank-tops with no bras, skinny distressed denim jeans, and scratched-up Converse sneakers.
 I was wearing a long, leopard print skirt and a lace crop top.
+My lips were a bratty little girl at a birthday party: hot pink with speckles of glitter.
 I wanted to disappear into the smog-ridden air.

 Get over it, Zara.
 It’s no big deal.
 So you fell?
 It’s a great conversation starter, my confident self told my insecure self.
 (What is youth except being caught in a place of wild self-doubt and unwarranted cockiness at once?).